notthatnathan/jquery-elementquery/README.md

 ```

 ###Element Resize Listener
-You can use `jquery.elementresize` alone if you only need to know about resize changes in your JavaScript and won't be using CSS.
-After requiring or loading jquery.elementresize only:
+You can use the `elementResize` event alone.
 ```js
 $('.element').on('elementResize', function() {
   console.log($(this).width(), $(this).height());
 });
 ```

-If resizing listening is the only functionality you'll need in your entire project (no CSS), don't use this plugin, use [jquery-elementresize](https://github.com/rbtbar/jquery-elementresize) instead.
+However, if resizing listening in JavaScript is the only functionality you'll need in your entire project (no CSS), use [jquery-elementresize](https://github.com/rbtbar/jquery-elementresize) instead of this plugin.

 #Installation
 ##Install using Bower